kno10/rust-kmedoids/README.md

 This is a port of the original Java code from [ELKI](https://elki-project.github.io/) to Rust.

-For further details on medoid Silhouette clustering with FasterMSC, see:
+For further details on medoid Silhouette clustering with automatic cluster number selection (FasterMSC, DynMSC), see:

+> Lars Lenssen, Erich Schubert:
+> **Medoid silhouette clustering with automatic cluster number selection**
+> Information Systems (?), 2023, ?
+> ? (open access)

+an earlier version was published as:

 > Lars Lenssen, Erich Schubert:
 > **Clustering by Direct Optimization of the Medoid Silhouette**